 - (a) Requirements for the execution of Project- specific contracts as may be applicable for the County to execute in compliance with Program requirements as the lender for Projects funded under this Article, including but not limited to loan documents, a regulatory agreement, and an operating reserve agreement. - (b) On all loans held by the Alternative Process County, requirements for a promissory note payable to the Alternative Process County in the principal amount of the loan.
 The promissory note shall be secured by a deed of trust on the fee estate in the Project or an acceptable leasehold security naming the Alternative Process County as the primary beneficiary.
-Such security shall be executed prior to the disbursement of funds to a Project. - (c) Requirements, where appropriate, for the execution and recordation of covenants, regulatory agreements, or other instruments restricting the use and occupancy of and appurtenant to a Project and the property thereunder (for the purposes of this Article III, all such documents are collectively herein referred to as the "AP Program Agreements"); - (d) The Alternative Process County's responsibilities for timing of all local awards of funds, as well as any reporting requirements; - (e) Remedies available to the Department in the event of a violation, breach or default of the standard agreement; and
+Such security shall be executed prior to the disbursement of funds to a Project. - (c) All COSR funds provided by the Alternative Process County in the form of a grant shall be evidenced by a grant agreement, which shall be secured by a deed of trust or other lien recorded against the real property of the housing development in favor of the County, for the purpose of securing performance of the covenants and conditions of the grant agreement.
+The lien shall endure for the duration of the grant agreement and shall be subject to the provisions of Section 305 and other applicable provisions of these Guidelines and the County's standard agreement with the Department.
+The security for the grant agreement shall be recorded junior only to such liens, encumbrances, and other matters of record approved by the County and shall secure the County's financial interest in the Project and the performance of the Applicant's Program obligations. - (d) Requirements, where appropriate, for the execution and recordation of covenants, regulatory agreements, or other instruments restricting the use and occupancy of and appurtenant to a Project and the property thereunder (for the purposes of this Article III, all such documents are collectively herein referred to as the "AP Program Agreements"); - (e) The Alternative Process County's responsibilities for timing of all local awards of funds, as well as any reporting requirements; - (f) Remedies available to the Department in the event of a violation, breach or default of the standard agreement; and - (g) Any and all other provisions necessary to ensure compliance with the requirements of the

-(f) Any and all other provisions necessary to ensure compliance with the requirements of the Program and applicable state and federal law.
+Program and applicable state and federal law.